 A report of the Total Estimated Actual Expenditures for last year's actions may be found in the Annual Update Table.
 A report of the Estimated Actual Percentages of Improved Services for last year's actions may be found in the Contributing Actions Annual Update Table.
-Table.

-Goal # Description 2 Broad Goal Attract, retain, and develop excellent and inspiring diverse teachers and staff who hold high expectations for all our students and are committed to lifelong learning.
+Goal # Description 2 Attract, retain and develop excellent and inspiring diverse teachers and staff who hold high expectations for all our students and are committed to lifelong learning.
 Focus Goal 2a.
 Ensure 100% of all open positions are filled with highly qualified staff.
 2b.
-Recruit staff that reflect the racial demographics of our community with proportional alignment by August 2023.
-2c.
-Maintain a 95% staff retention rate for continuity of learning and school culture.
-2d.
-Offer opportunities for staff to provide feedback related to job assignment, school culture, and work environment.
+Recruit staff that reflect the racial gender demographics of our community with proportional alignment by August 2023.2c.
+Maintain a 95% staff retention rate for continuity of learning and school culture.2d.
+Offer opportunities for staff to provide feedback related to job assignment, school culture and work environment.

-The goal was developed to intentionally focus on supporting and offering an inspiring and diversified work space for staff and students with a goal to increase engagement and connectedness with school.
+The goal was developed to intentionally focus on supporting and offering an inspiring and diversified work environment for staff and students with a goal to increase engagement and connectedness with school.

-Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Position Control - Open Positions Spring 2021 .8 Spanish .8 Art 1.0 MS Science 1.0 Attendance Secre All positions filled 100% positions filled by highly qualified staff.
-Staff Demographics Certificated Asian 1% Af.
-Am 1% Hispanic - 7% All Staff - Certificated Classified White - 110 (81.5%) Hispanic - 20 (14.8%) Create parity between community and staff demographic
+Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Position Control - Open Positions Spring 2021 .8 Spanish .8 Art 1.0 MS Science 1.0 Attendance Secre All positions filled Winter 2023 Open positions TBD Spring 2023 .8 FTE Spanish .8 FTE ELA 1.0 FTE Science 1.0 FTE Physical Education 1.6 FTE Special Education 1.0 FTE Counselor 100% positions filled by highly qualified staff.